Avaiga/taipy-doc/docs/manuals/core/config/advanced-config.md

 The configuration (for all your data nodes, tasks, scenarios, etc.) can be defined directly using Python code.
 This configuration can be done using methods from the `Config^` class.
 This Python configuration is meant to be used during the application development phase.
-It overrides the default configuration: if some values are not provided, the default configuration applies.
+It overrides the default configuration: the default configuration applies if some values are not provided.

 !!!
 Example "Design of the application to configure"